Order PERCIFORMES (part 5): Suborder SERRANOIDEI: Families EPINEPHELIDAE, LIOPROPOMATIDAE and GRAMMISTIDAE

 Epinephelus bruneus Bloch 1793 brown, referring to dark grayish-brown body color, with darker brown blotches or spots

-Epinephelus caninus (Valenciennes 1843) dog, named for Cachorro (“little dog”), its local name on the Canary Islands (type locality)
+Epinephelus caninus (Valenciennes 1843) dog, named for Cachorro, Spanish for a pup or young dog, its local name on the Canary Islands (type locality)

 Epinephelus chlorocephalus (Valenciennes 1830) chloros, green; cephalus, head, described as having dark-green snout and dorsal part of head [an uncertain species, known from only one specimen in poor condition]